delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [15, 20, 10, 0, 12]
 ```

-And the tail increases to a length of 6, but head stays at 1.
+And the tail increases to index 6, but head stays at index.

 *Dequeue* takes the [head] of the list and enqueue places an item at the [tail] of the list.